Being naturally “inward” personalities, introverts may struggle to express their feelings, opinions, and desires to others.

 I am no therapist, but I do go to therapy.
-So, while I hold no authority that any licensed doctor, psychologist, or counselor has the discernment and knowledge to provide, my experience has taught me the fundamentals of therapy.
-Therapy, in short, provides an individual (or couple or family) with emotional support in order to bring relief, liberation, and healing.
+So, while I hold no authority of a licensed doctor or psychologist, my experience has taught me some important things about dealing with my emotions.
+Therapy, in short, has given me the support I need to find relief, liberation, and healing.

-Introverts, especially, may find the therapy process challenging.
-An introvert and a chronic overthinker, I’d learned to suppress my feelings for fear of being labeled “too sensitive,” being misjudged, or not being loved, respected, or understood.
-Vulnerability means baring everything and discarding the carefully constructed image of yourself you strive so hard to maintain.
+If you’re an introvert like me, you may find the therapy process challenging, as we “quiet ones” naturally tend to keep our thoughts and feelings to ourselves.
+A chronic overthinker, I’d learned to suppress my feelings for fear of being misjudged, labeled “too sensitive,” or not loved, respected, or understood.
+With the help of my therapist, I came to see that vulnerability means baring everything and discarding the carefully constructed image of yourself you have strived so hard to maintain — not an easy process, but a fulfilling one.

-For me, therapy was a need to feel a connection with someone.
+For me, therapy was the need to feel a connection with someone who understood me.
 My therapist didn’t know me in the way my friends and family did.
-She was (is) there to help me, pushing me to become my best self, to talk everything out, and to discover the cathartic power of emotional release through conversation.
-Therapy may be misconstrued by some as only for those who have experienced deep trauma or who need help managing life.
+She was (is) there to help me, pushing me to become my best self, to talk things out when I’d rather keep them to myself, and to discover the cathartic power of emotional release through conversation.
+Therapy may be misconstrued by some as only for those who have experienced deep trauma or who need help managing their lives.
 Yes, therapy can be for those things, but it’s also so much more.

-One of the things therapy taught me is how to stop bottling up my emotions.
-Here are six things I learned from my therapist that may help you, too.
+One of the things therapy taught me is how to stop bottling up my emotions and actually express them.
+Here are six things I learned from my therapist that I hope will help you, too.

-6 Tips to Stop Bottling Up Your Emotions
+6 Tips for Introverts to Stop Bottling Up Their Emotions

-1. Unexpressed emotions will eventually weigh you down.
+1. Like heavy rocks, unexpressed emotions will eventually weigh you down.

-In her first lesson, my therapist demonstrated my emotional baggage using rocks.
-It seemed simple enough, but she ingrained in me the significance of learning to let go of my burdens.
+In her first lesson, my therapist demonstrated my emotional burdens using rocks.
+It seemed simple enough, but she convinced me of the significance of learning to let go of my burdens.
 She opened a chest, and one by one, she placed rocks (in various sizes, but mostly the size of my palm) into my hands.
-The rocks became heavier, and ultimately, unmanageable to hold up toward the end.
-The point of this exercise was to show me that bottling up emotions may seem insignificant at first, but eventually, it will weigh you down.
+The rocks became heavier, and ultimately, toward the end, impossible to keep holding up.
+The point of this exercise was to show me that bottling up emotions may seem insignificant at first, but eventually, the emotional weight will pull you down.

 Consider your emotions in this way.
-Are you letting your unexpressed feelings weigh you down?
+Are you letting any unexpressed feelings weigh you down?

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

-For example, I have a coworker who often needs guidance on work tasks, and I don’t always know how to approach her.
+For example, I have a coworker who often needs a high level of guidance on tasks, and I don’t always know how to approach her.
 Once I began thinking about talking to her as I would like to be spoken to, it became more manageable.
 I know this is best for our team.
-Yet, it also benefits me because I am not stressed about her not finishing or handling a task inappropriately, and our shifts are smoother.
+Yet, it also benefits me because I’m no longer stressed about her not finishing or handling a task inappropriately, and our shifts are smoother.
+I wouldn’t have been able to reach that conclusion if I hadn’t talked about my bottled up feelings in therapy.

-My friend is notoriously late.
+Another friend is notoriously late when we get together.
 I am always early.
 Do you see the tension?
-If little things annoy you, learn to point them out in a non-judgemental, non-defensive way.
-“You know it bothers me that ___.”
+Through therapy, I learned that if little things annoy me, I should point them out in a nonjudgmental, non-defensive way.
+For example, I’ve learned to say, “You know it bothers me that ___.”
 Or, “I understand where you’re coming from, but I would appreciate it if you ___.”
 Let someone know that your feelings are valid.
 Don’t apologize, but recognize others’ mistakes and flaws, and try to work toward a solution.

-5. Release suppressed emotional energy in a healthy way.
+5. Identify activities you enjoy so you can release suppressed emotional energy in a healthy way.

-I talk to my therapist about what makes me joyful: art, volunteering at my local Samaritan Center, spending quality time with people I thoroughly enjoy, learning, reading, and running (although that awful asthma kicks in and I actively hate it — but it’s a good angry run).
-If I can’t speak to the person I am troubled by or deal with whatever is weighing me down, I can put my mind and energy into something healthy.
+Along with talking about the things that I struggle with, I also talk to my therapist about what makes me joyful: art, volunteering at my local Samaritan Center, spending quality time with people I enjoy, learning, reading, and running (although that awful asthma kicks in and I actively hate it — but it’s a good angry run).
+In these conversations, my therapist helped me identify some healthy ways to release suppressed emotional energy.
+Now I’ve learned that if I can’t speak to the person I am troubled by or deal with the situation that is weighing me down, I can put my thoughts and energy into something healthy.

 6. Think about why you are bottling up your emotions.

-Recently I read an article about your shadow self, which is the idea that what you cannot stand in other people is actually a reflection of what you hate about yourself.
-Are you sad because you have allowed other people to mistreat you?
-Why do you let the same person make you feel inadequate?
-What would happen if you confront people about how you really feel?
-Would the relationship develop further?
+Recently, I read an article about the “shadow self,” the idea that what you can’t stand in other people is actually a reflection of what you hate about yourself.
+Whether it’s true or not, it got me thinking.
+When I get sad, is it because I’ve allowed other people to mistreat me?
+Why do I let the same person continue to make me feel inadequate?
+What would happen if I confronted people about how I really feel — would the relationship develop further?
+Asking myself questions like these helps me probe deeper and get clarity when I’m bottling up my emotions.

-When I first sat down in therapy, I brought up a strained relationship.
-I felt like I was losing them or that they were being selfish in some way.
-As I look back — and most importantly, considering what my therapist said — I also played a part in this; I could have reached out more to this person.
-I also realized my introversion was a factor, because sometimes I expect people to come to me.
+Getting clarity has helped me deal with some difficult situations in my relationships.
+For example, when I first sat down in therapy, I brought up a strained friendship.
+I felt like I was losing them and that they were being selfish.
+Looking back — and most importantly, considering what my therapist said — I realized I also played a role in this situation; I could have reached out more to this person, but I didn’t.
+I also realized my introversion was a factor, as I was unrealistically expecting other people to come to me, without initiating things on my own.
+Ultimately, I was able to mend the situation with this friend.

 Creating the person you want to be is about learning who you are, what you like, and what you want.
-Introverts may be more suppressive of their feelings as they are not as vocal as extroverts.
-Along with this, introverts tend to be good listeners.
-It took me months before I felt comfortable sharing and opening myself up to my coworkers.
-I still struggle to be myself and find myself within my family — although I’m learning.
+Introverts may be more suppressive of their feelings as they are not as vocal as extroverts, and we tend to listen more than we speak.
+For example, it took me months before I felt comfortable sharing and opening up about my feelings to my coworkers.
+Even within my own family, I still struggle to be myself and find myself, although I’m learning.

 You might like: